Shakespeare's Birthplace: Restoration

 Once the committee (Trust) had acquired the building, restoration work was able to proceed.
 Originally the Birthplace formed part of a terrace with later houses built either side, and the first stage in its conservation was their destruction, thought necessary to avoid the risk of any fire spreading from them to the Birthplace.

 Old photographs reveal that early in the 19th century, part of the front of the Birthplace was faced with brick.
 This was an economical alternative to the common practice of replacing timber-framed buildings and rebuilding in brick in 18th century England.
 Referring to an engraving of 1769 as well as taking into account surviving architectural evidence, a reconstruction carried out by the Trust between 1857 and 1864 restored the outside of the building to its 16th century state.

 Present day

 Adjoining the Birthplace is the Shakespeare Centre, a contrasting modern glass and concrete visitors centre which forms the headquarters of the Shakespeare Birthplace Trust.
-The driving force behind its construction, and opening in 1964, was Dr Levi Fox, OBE, Director of the Trust from 1945 to 1989, with a view to properly housing its library, documents and collections.
+The driving force behind its construction, and opening in 1964, was Levi Fox, OBE, Director of the Trust from 1945 to 1989, with a view to properly housing its library, documents and collections.
 As well as showing Shakespeare-related displays, the Shakespeare Centre also provides public access to the Birthplace.

 The Birthplace recreates a picture of family life at the time of Shakespeare complete with period domestic furnishings, a glass window inscribed with the signatures of visitors to the house over the centuries, and John Shakespeare's glove making workshop.

 The walled garden at the back of the house has been specially planted with flowers and herbs that would have been known in Shakespeare's time.